Thursday, September 8, 2016

 No Manches Frida, LA Premiere.
 Photo by Jose A Hermosillo. © Copyrights 2016

-The main actors, producers, and other Hispanic celebrities paraded in front of more than two dozen reporters and photographers from the local Latino media.
+The leading actors, producers, and other Hispanic celebrities marched in front of over two dozen reporters and photographers from the local Latino media.

 No Manches Frida, LA Premiere.
 Photo by Jose A Hermosillo. © Copyrights 2016